tenzir/tenzir/web/blog/public-roadmap-and-open-rfcs/index.md

 tags: [roadmap, github, open-source]
 ---

-We are happy to announce that we have published [our technical roadmap][roadmap] along with an [RFC process][rfc] to actively participate in shaping upcoming topics.
+We are happy to announce that we have published [our engineering roadmap][roadmap] along with an [RFC process][rfc] to actively participate in shaping upcoming topics.
 This blog post explains why and how we did it.

 [roadmap]: https://vast.io/roadmap
 [rfc]: /docs/develop-vast/contributing/rfc